pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

     bash: arcade: command not found

-The likeliest explanations are:
+You should still `include the output <help-sharing-with-markdown-terminal>`_ as part of a request for help.

+If you want to try fixing the problem yourself before getting help, the likeliest explanations for the error message above are:

 * Forgetting to activate your virtual environment
 * Not :ref:`installing arcade <installation-instructions>` successfully

-If you're confused and need help, that's ok.
-You can still `include the output <help-sharing-with-markdown-terminal>`_ as part of a request for help.